William Gerard Hamilton

-William Gerard Hamilton (28 January 1729 – 16 July 1796), was an English statesman and Irish politician, popularly known as "Single Speech Hamilton".
+William Gerard Hamilton (28 January 1729 – 16 July 1796), was a British politician, popularly known as "Single Speech Hamilton".

 Biography

 He was born in London, the son of William Hamilton, a Scottish bencher of Lincoln's Inn, and succeeded his father in 1754.
 He was educated at Winchester, Lincoln's Inn and Oriel College, Oxford.
 With his father's fortune he entered political life and became Member of Parliament for Petersfield in Hampshire.
-His maiden speech, delivered on 13 November 1755, during the debate on the address, which excited Walpole's admiration, is generally supposed to have been his only effort in the House of Commons.
+His maiden speech, delivered on 13 November 1755, during the debate on the address, which excited Horace Walpole's admiration, is generally supposed to have been his only effort in the House of Commons.
 But the nickname "Single Speech" is undoubtedly misleading, and Hamilton is known to have spoken with success on other occasions, both in the House of Commons and in the Irish parliament.

 Political offices

 In 1756 he was appointed one of the commissioners for trade and plantations, and in 1761 he became chief secretary to Lord Halifax, the Lord Lieutenant of Ireland, as well as MP of the Irish House of Commons for Killybegs (until 1768) and English MP for Pontefract.

 He was appointed Irish Chancellor of the Exchequer in 1763, and subsequently filled various other administrative offices.
 Hamilton was thought very highly of by Samuel Johnson, and it is certain that he was strongly opposed to the British taxation of America.
 He was close to the Prince Regent, serving as a trusted adviser.
 In 1784 he exchanged his office as Chancellor of the Exchequer for a pension of £2,000 p.a.
 Hamilton had held the office for over 20 years, although had treated the role as a largely ceremonial position.
 He was succeeded by John Foster, who went on to bring in changes credited with greatly boosting the rural Irish economy.